Overview

 Overview of the Process Setup

+When tracking products at scale we recommend using Olostep’s Batches endpoint.
 This endpoint allows you to send multiple batches of URLs (each of up to 10k) to be processed in parallel and then retrieve the results after 5-8 minutes.
 You can send multiple batches at the same time, monitor their progress and retrieve the results once they are complete.
 In this way you can process millions of URLs in 15-20 minutes.
+The overall flow for price tracking using Olostep is as follows:- Read the products from the database and save the URLs you want to track in a CSV file.

 - Read the data from the CSV file and start a batch using Olostep’s batch endpoint.
 This is done by posting the data to the endpoint in chunks of up to 10,000 URLs at a time.